Automotive design: United States

 In the United States, automotive design reached a turning point in the 1920s when the American national automobile market began reaching saturation.
 To maintain unit sales, General Motors head Alfred P. Sloan Jr. suggested annual model-year design changes to convince car owners that they needed to buy a new replacement each year, an idea borrowed from the bicycle industry (though Sloan usually gets the credit or blame).
 Critics called his strategy planned obsolescence.
 Sloan preferred the term "dynamic obsolescence".
 This strategy had far-reaching effects on the auto business, the field of product design, and eventually the American economy.

 The smaller automakers could not maintain the pace and expense of yearly re-styling.
-Henry Ford did not like the model-year change because he clung to an engineer's notions of simplicity, economics of scale, and design integrity.
+Henry Ford did not like the model-year change because he clung to an engineer's notions of simplicity, the economics of scale, and design integrity.
 GM surpassed Ford's sales in 1931 and became the dominant company in the industry thereafter.
 The frequent design changes also made it necessary to use a body-on-frame rather than the lighter but less adaptable monocoque design used by most European automakers.

-Some U.S. designers include Gordon Buehrig, who was responsible for the Auburn 851, as well as the Cord 810 and 812 (hence also the Hupmobile Skylark and the Graham Hollywood).

-In the 1930s, Chrysler's innovations with aerodynamics helped launch the Chrysler Airflow in 1934, which was revolutionary and radical compared to the contemporary vehicles.
+In the 1930s, Chrysler's innovations with aerodynamics helped launch the Chrysler Airflow in 1934, which was revolutionary and radical compared to contemporary vehicles.
 However, inadequate consumer acceptance of the advanced appearance of the cars forced a re-design of succeeding models of the Airflow.
 This marketing experience made the entire industry take note of the high risks involved in incorporating major design advancements into their production cars.